-If you think a tree in a neighbouring garden is dangerous, firstly speak to your neighbour.
-If the tree could pose a risk to the general public and the owner of the property cannot be contacted, we have limited discretionary powers to make dangerous trees safe.
+If you think a tree in a neighbouring garden is dangerous, firstly speak to your neighbour about it.
+If the tree could pose a risk to the general public and you cannot get in contact with the owner of the property, the Council has limited discretionary powers to make dangerous trees safe.
 These powers are used only on the advice of our legal department.

-If you have concerns about a tree it may be worthwhile having the tree inspected by a professional arborist.
+If you have concerns about a tree it may be worthwhile having it inspected by a professional arborist.